-Answer: The term “double-minded” comes from the Greek word dipsuchos, meaning a person with two minds or souls.
-It’s interesting that this word appears only in the book of James (James 1:8, 4:8).
-As such, Bible scholars conclude that James might have originally coined this word.
-To grasp the full meaning of this word, it is best to understand how it was used within its context.
+Answer: The term double-minded comes from the Greek word dipsuchos, meaning “a person with two minds or souls.”
+It’s interesting that this word appears only in the book of James (James 1:8; 4:8).
+Bible scholars conclude that James might have coined this word.
+To grasp the full meaning of this word, it is best to understand how it is used within its context.

 James writes of the doubting person that he is “like a wave of the sea, blown and tossed by the wind.
-That man should not think he will receive anything from the Lord; he is a double-minded man, unstable in all he does” (James 1:6-8).
+That man should not think he will receive anything from the Lord; he is a double-minded man, unstable in all he does” (James 1:6–8).
 A doubter is a double-minded person.
 Jesus had in mind such a person when He spoke of the one who tries to serve two masters (Matthew 6:24).
-As such, he is “unstable” which comes from the Greek word which means “unsteady, wavering, in both his character and feelings.”
+As such, he is “unstable,” which comes from a Greek word meaning “unsteady, wavering, in both his character and feelings.”

-A double-minded person is restless and confused in his thoughts, his actions and his behavior.
+A double-minded person is restless and confused in his thoughts, his actions, and his behavior.
 Such a person is always in conflict with himself.
-One torn by such inner conflict can never lean with confidence of God and His gracious promises.
-Correspondingly, the term “unstable” is analogous to a drunken man unable to walk a straight line, swaying one way, then another.
+One torn by such inner conflict can never lean with confidence on God and His gracious promises.
+Correspondingly, the term unstable is analogous to a drunken man unable to walk a straight line, swaying one way, then another.
 He has no defined direction and as a result doesn’t get anywhere.
 Such a person is “unstable in all he does.”

 © Copyright 2002-2013 Got Questions Ministries.